-Both Shopify vs WordPress are effective platforms.
-But Shopify is better suited for e-commerce websites.
+Both are effective platforms but Shopify is better suited for e-commerce websites.
 In addition to that, WordPress is more customizable.
-You can make changes to your website without any technical support while in Shopify a freelance Shopify developer is required.
+You can make changes to your website without any technical support while in Shopify a developer is required.

 Meta: Shopify vs WordPress both are good for an e-commerce website.
 But if you compare both of them Shopify has numerous advantages over WordPress.